Sean-Hassett/CS1013-project10/README.md

 ### Prerequisites

 ```
-The program relies on two SQL tables.
-The server holding these will not be up indefinitely.
+The program relies on two SQL tables which can be downloaded and loaded on a local SQL server.
 Most of the functions of the program can be run using only the small table but the search function requires the larger table.
-The small table is included in the repo if you want to download and run locally.
+The small table is included in the repo.
 The larger table(3.7gb) is available on request.
 ```

 ## Built With